An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: -limit set and asymptotic stability

-{}The proof was deferred to the Appendix \ref{app:B}.
 This result can be understood as a generalization of Theorem 1.2.4 in \cite{Pazy} to nonlinear semigroups.
-It even holds in the generla situation where $A$ is linear and the infinitesimal generator of a $C_0$-semigroup, and $\nn$ is differentiable, see \cite{thesis_stuerzer} for a more details.
+It even holds in the more general situation where $A$ is linear and the infinitesimal generator of a $C_0$-semigroup, and $\nn$ is differentiable, see \cite{thesis_stuerzer}.
+For more details on nonlinear contraction semigroups we refer to \cite{barbu}.